julianlam/feps/fep/f15d/fep-f15d.md

 * `target` is the incoming audience
 * Additional recipients can and should be added as necessary (e.g. originating author, announcers, etc.)

+### `Audience` wrapper

+Implementations MAY wrap the `Move` activity in an `Announce` activity.
+Receivers are recommended to support both types.

 ## Removal

+There are two ways to signal that a context is removed from an audience.

+>[!NOTE]
+> A **removal** is functionally different from a **deletion**.
+You cannot delete content that is originally from another server, as you are not the owner, but you _are_ able to remove it from yours.

+### Resolvable context variant

 When a publisher removes a context from an audience, a `Remove` activity is published to the audience's followers.

-This is identical in shape to relocation, except for the change in `type` and the lack of an `origin`.

 ``` json